runpod/docs/tests/README.md

 All tests are defined in [TESTS.md](./TESTS.md) as a table with:
 - **ID**: Test identifier
 - **Goal**: What the user wants (one sentence)
-- **Cleanup**: Resource types to delete after test
+- **Expected Outcome**: What constitutes PASS

+**Smoke tests** are fast tests that don't require GPU deployments (SDK installs, read-only API calls, public endpoints).

+Cleanup rules are defined globally at the bottom of TESTS.md.
+All test resources use the `doc_test_` prefix.

 ## Reports

-Reports are saved to `reports/` (gitignored) and include:
+Reports are saved to two locations:
-- What worked / what didn't
-- Where the agent got stuck
+- `reports/` (gitignored, in repo)
+- `~/Dev/doc-tests/` (persistent local archive)

+Each report includes:
+- Git SHA and branch
+- Steps taken
+- Actual vs expected results
-- Documentation improvements needed
+- Documentation gaps and suggestions